COVID-19 Local Government Early Childhood Education and Care payment program - guidelines

 FDC educators are expected to be able to access the JobKeeper package and are not eligible for funding through this program.

 The number of FDC employees for each Council has been determined from data collected from Local Government and provided to the Department.
 The NSW Family Day Care Association identified and surveyed a total of 36 Family Day Care services in NSW that are run by local councils, ineligible for JobKeeper payments for their staff.
 Only those identified services will receive funding.
-Increase to this allocation will not be considered for the initial 13 week period.
+Increases to this allocation will not be considered for the initial 13 week period.

 Services must comply with the following conditions during the entire funding period: